ksj1230/Update-State-Checker/README.md

 We are improving the tool to a remote scanner version based on Windows Management Instrumentation (WMI).

 ## 1.1.
 Papers and Presentations
-You can refer to an uploaded materials (a slide and a paper) presented in DIMVA 2018.
+You can refer to the uploaded materials (a slide and a paper) presented in DIMVA 2018.

 ## 1.2.
 Contributions
 We always welcome your contributions.
 Issue report, bug fix, new feature implementation, anything is alright.
 Feel free to send us.